ibm-cloud-docs/assistant/dialog-runtime.md

     Sometimes a node is not listed as a disambiguation option as expected.
 This can happen if a condition value is also referenced by a node that is *not* eligible for inclusion in the disambiguation list for some reason.
 For example, an entity mention might trigger a node that is situated earlier in the dialog tree but is not enabled for disambiguation.
 If the same entity is the only condition for a node that *is* enabled for disambiguation, but is situated lower in the tree, then it might not be added as a disambiguation option because your assistant never reaches it.
 If it matched against the earlier node and was omitted, your assistant might not process the later node.

-### Disabling disambiguation
+### Hiding nodes from disambiguation altogether
 {: #dialog-runtime-disambig-disable}

-You can disable disambiguation for the entire dialog or for an individual dialog node.
+You can prevent every node in a dialog or an individual dialog node from being included in the disambiguation list.

 - To disable disambiguation entirely:

   - From the Skills menu, click **Options**.
   - On the *Disambiguation* page, set the switch to **Off**.

-- To disable disambiguation for a single dialog node:
+- To prevent a single dialog node from being included in the disambiguation list:

   - From the Skills menu, click **Dialog**.
 Click the node to open it in the edit view.